openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-usbManager.md

 # @ohos.usbManager (USB Manager)

-The **usbManager** module provides USB device management functions, including USB device list query, bulk data transfer, control transfer, and permission control on the host side as well as port management, and function switch and query on the device side.
+The **usbManager** module provides USB device management functions, including USB device list query, bulk data transfer, control transfer, and permission control on the host side as well as USB interface management, and function switch and query on the device side.

 >  **NOTE**
 >